Post Mortem (House): Plot

 Wilson has decided not to wait around Princeton-Plainsboro for his test results.
 He buys a new car and convinces House, by threatening to drug him and take him along anyway, to go on an unannounced road trip with him.
 Leaving their phones behind, this results in House's "mysterious" disappearance.
 House decides to take advantage of Wilson's condition to get some sympathy from the people they meet.

 With House absent, the team has to figure out how to treat Treiber while making him believe that House is calling all the shots.
 It becomes even more difficult when it turns out that the patient has a grudge against Chase, and this just forces Chase to confront his own choices in life.

 Reception

-The Onion's AV Club gave this episode a B rating, while Lisa Palmer of TV Fanatic gave it a 4.8/5.0 rating.
+The A.V.
+Club gave this episode a B rating, while Lisa Palmer of TV Fanatic gave it a 4.8/5.0 rating.